 Contacting any person or company that you owe money to can be well worth the trouble.
 You might get them to agree to an alternate payment plan that includes a reduction of the overall balance.

 Wage garnishment is often an automated and cold process that doesn’t take into account your or your family’s wellbeing.
-When the level of garnishment leaves your family with too little to survive on, debtors can file an exemption claim.
+When the level of garnishment leaves your family with too little to survive on, debtors can start filing an exemption claim.

-When filling out a California exemption form, you can demonstrate how much of your paycheck you need to support yourself and your loved ones.
+When you file a claim or a California exemption form, you can demonstrate how much of your paycheck you need to support yourself and your loved ones.
 That sum is compared to how little you get to take home each week.
-You’ll turn in a financial statement and answer other questions in the hopes of earning a reduction of garnishment, or in the best-case scenario, getting rid of the garnishment altogether.
+As you’re filing an exemption, you’ll turn in a financial statement and answer other questions in the hopes of earning a reduction of garnishment, or in the best-case scenario, getting rid of the garnishment altogether.

-An attorney can help you build an effective case and deliver the claim to the “levying officer.”
-In California, the levying officer is the sheriff’s department in your county.
+A bankruptcy attorney can help you build an effective case and deliver the claim to the “levying officer.”
+In California law, the levying officer is the sheriff’s department in your county.
 The exemption claim is sent to your creditor and filed with the courts.
-A judge can make a ruling a short time after it’s filed, but if a creditor files an opposition to your claim, the matter will get a court date and is decided by a judge then.
+A judge can make a ruling a short time after it’s filed, but if a creditor files opposition to your claim, the matter will get a court date and is decided by a judge then.

 Filing for Bankruptcy to Avoid Wage Garnishment

-This stay also includes a notification to your employers that your wages can no longer be garnished until the bankruptcy is settled.
+This stay also includes a notification to your employers that garnishing your wages can no longer be continued until the bankruptcy is settled.

 Vacating A Default Judgment